 Your Guide To FII Positions On Aug.
 12 Trade

-FIIs had sold net cash of Rs 20,360 crore as of August 2024, exceeding the amount they had purchased in the previous two months.
+FIIs sold index options worth Rs 5,124 crore, Rs 792 crore in stock options and index futures worth Rs 423 crore, while they bought Rs 506 crore in stock futures.

-Foreign institutional investors stayed net buyers in index futures, stock futures, index options and the cash market, while they were net sellers in stock options on Friday.
+Foreign institutional investors stayed net sellers in index futures, stock options, index options and the cash market, while they were net buyers in stock futures on Monday.

 FIIs In Cash Market

-Overseas investors turned net buyers on Friday after five straight days of net selling equities.
-FPIs mopped up equities worth Rs 406.7 crore, according to provisional data from the National Stock Exchange.
+Overseas investors turned net sellers on Monday.
+The FPIs offloaded equities worth Rs 4,680.5 crore, according to provisional data from the National Stock Exchange.

-Domestic investors remained net buyers for the fifth consecutive session and mopped up equities worth Rs 3,979.6 crore, the NSE data showed.
+Domestic investors remained net buyers for the seventh consecutive session and mopped up equities worth Rs 4,477.7 crore, the NSE data showed.

-FIIs had sold net cash of Rs 20,360 crore as of August 2024, exceeding the amount they had purchased in the previous two months.

 FIIs In Futures And Options